Convoy HG 76: Background

 The attack on Convoy HG 76 was the last in a series of U-boat pack attacks on Gibraltar convoys which had started in the summer of 1941.
 Before this the U-boat Arm (U-bootwaffe) had only enough boats operational to form one patrol line at a time and their focus was on the North Atlantic convoy route.
-Gibraltar convoys had suffered only occasional adventitious attacks by individual U-boats that had met them while crossing their route.
+Gibraltar convoys had suffered only occasional adventitious attacks by individual U-boats that met them while crossing their route.
 By the summer 1941 U-boat Command (BdU) had sufficient boats to form several patrol lines but this coincided with Hitler ordering U-boats into the Mediterranean to support Axis forces operating in North Africa and attack the Gibraltar traffic.
 This phase of the campaign had commenced with a pack attack on Convoy OG 69.

 For the Allies the introduction of specialist escort groups had created the conditions for better of convoy protection tactics, giving a measure of success in countering the wolf pack threat.
 It was recognised that air cover was needed to counter shadowing aircraft, to seek out approaching U-boats and for reinforcement of convoys under attack.
 Sufficient escorts were needed to hunt U-boats to destruction rather than driving them off, as so often happened.
 The first requirement was met with the commissioning of Audacity, the first merchant aircraft carrier, the second by reinforcing the escorts and by the formation of an anti-submarine Hunting Group at Gibraltar, which would sweep ahead of a homeward bound convoy, to attack and destroy patrolling U-boats.
 The new measures had been introduced by the time Convoy HG 76 sailed.